-Before you begin designing the subwoofer boxes, make sure you know how much space you have in your car.
+But before you start with the subwoofer box design, make sure you know how much space you have in your car.
 This is an important step that you should not skip.
-The last thing you want to do is make the box too tall for your trunk by a half-inch.
+The last thing you want to do is make a subwoofer box too tall for your trunk by a half-inch.

 First, check the volume recommendation of your speaker.

 The volume of the speaker type will determine the box’s size.
 You can adjust the box’s shape and length, but the box volume of your subwoofer box cannot be altered.
 It is fixed with tight tolerances.